OpenMS/pyopenms-docs/docs/source/nasequences.rst

-The ``NASequence`` object also allows iterations directly in Python:
+The :py:class:`~.NASequence` object also allows iterations directly in Python:

 .. code-block:: python
     :linenos: